-The journey kicks oﬀ with a remote bootcamp where together we discover your unique story, motivation and strengths and build on your skills and mindsets to help you make an impact at the grassroots.
-The 2021-22 cohort will consist of nine Period Fellows who will be placed in teams of three in either rural Bihar, Madhya Pradesh or Maharashtra based on their location preferences and fluency.
+The journey kicks oﬀ with a bootcamp where together we discover your unique story, motivation and strengths and build on your skills and mindsets to help you make an impact at the grassroots.
+The 2022-24 cohort will consist of 18 Period Fellows who will be placed in either rural Bihar, Madhya Pradesh, Karnataka or Maharashtra based on their location preferences and fluency.

 Applicants must be:

-From 2021-2026 Uninhibited is deepening its impact in rural Bihar, Madhya Pradesh and Maharashtra.
-Pandemic Response Period Fellows will be placed in teams of three in their preferred region alongside a full-time Fellowship Manager who will provide mentorship and guidance, support operations, nurture you throughout your leadership journey.
+Uninhibited is deepening its impact in rural Bihar, Madhya Pradesh, Karnataka and Maharashtra.
+Period Fellows will be placed in teams in their preferred region alongside a full-time Fellowship Manager who will provide mentorship and guidance, support operations, nurture you throughout your leadership journey.

 Yes, of course!
-Fellows will receive a stipend of 25,000INR per month which includes their travel allowance to and from schools, partner organisations and communities.
+Fellows will receive a stipend of 25,000INR per month for the first year, which includes their travel allowance to and from schools, partner organisations and communities.
+This amount will be increased to 30,000INR in the second year depending on the Fellow’s key performance index.

-Uninhibited prides itself on its immersive 15-month leadership journey starting 1 June 2021 and ending 31 August 2021.
-The cut-oﬀ date to apply for this batch is Sunday Feb 14, 2021.
+Uninhibited prides itself on its immersive 24-month leadership journey starting 1 August 2022 and ending 31 August 2024.
+The cut-oﬀ date to apply for this batch is Saturday, 30th April 2022.

 Being a member of The Period Fellowship cohort is a transformative experience, where the highs and lows experienced together forges friendships for life.
 After the whirlwind journey comes to an end, you can look forward to: